reef-technologies/django-fingerprint-rt/README.md

 ]
 ```

-## All-in-one setup
+## All-in-one setup via redirect url

-A special redirect page is provided, which will make user's fingerprint and then redirect him to next location.
-In order to host it, add it to your `urls.py` (for this example we use path `/redirect/`):
+A special redirect page is provided.
+It is needed to accept internal POST requests from javascript code, but it also has a nice feature: if user visits this page, the page will capture user's fingerprint and then redirect him to next location.
+In order to host this page, add it to your `urls.py` (for this example we use path `/redirect/`):

 ```python
 urlpatterns = [